 This article describes basic troubleshooting tips for fixing FaceTime for Mac if it is not working properly.
-Via FaceTime you place video calls or receive calls from other iOS (iPad, iPhone, iPod) or OSX (Mac) users via Wi-FI or cellular networks.
+Via FaceTime, you place video calls or receive calls from other iOS (iPad, iPhone, iPod), macOS, or OSX (Mac) users via WiFI or cellular networks.

 - FaceTime for Mac activation problems

 - No sound issues

 - Not receiving calls

 - Problems logging into FaceTime

 Before we start, please note that FaceTime is available for the following devices:

 - Macs running Mac OS X Snow Leopard v10.6.6 or later,

 - iPod touch (4th generation) or later,

 - iPhone 4 or later